Cable TV Alternatives: How to Cut the Cord and Save Tons of Money

 2. Sling TV

 Sling TV is a cable replacement service that offers more traditional channel options than other services.
 There are two separate Sling TV packages, Orange and Blue.
 They each cost $30 a month, or you can buy both for $45.
-Each offers different channels and you can pick which line up best suits your needs.
-Sling Orange includes ESPN while Sling Blue includes Fox and FS1.
+Each offers different channels.
+For example, Sling Orange includes ESPN while Sling Blue includes Fox and FS1.
 Both include TNT, CNN, and AMC.

 Depending on where you live, you can also stream select local channels on-demand and live.
 Sling also offers add-on options starting at $5 such as cloud DVR, sports channels, and kids programming.
 This allows you to tailor your viewing experience and pay for what you actually watch.

 Arguably the most well-known alternative to cable TV is Netflix.
-It offers lots of popular on-demand TV shows and movies and Netflix plans start as low as $8.99 per month.
+It offers lots of popular on-demand TV shows and movies, and plans start as low as $8.99 per month.

 One of the great things about Netflix is that you can share it with family or friends.
 It offers options for multiple screens so you can split the membership and save money.
 The cost for two screens is $12.99 a month and you can get four screens for $15.99 a month, which also includes Ultra HD (4K) video.
 You can cancel at any time.